Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  You can also create the golden rectangle with the Fibonacci sequence by using squares of each length of each Fibonacci number.
+  You can also create the golden rectangle with the Fibonacci sequence by using square tiles of each length of each Fibonacci number and placing them in front of each other as in the diagram.

   <br /><br />

   By measuring the bottom, and measuring the right side.
 Then dividing the two lengths.
-You get the golden ratio per part as well per square.
+You get the golden ratio per part as well per square tile you added.
 The bigger the rectangle the more accurate the number is.

   <br /><br />

+  The same rule applies to a circle outside distance divided by its distance across, which is why the number PI is a construction of parts that go on forever per bigger circle and is the very nature of what irrational numbers are.
+The golden ratio is the only number in which each part is exactly as small as can be per part as all A=1, B=1.

+  <br /><br />

-  The Fibonacci sequence, and golden ratio is a spiral in nature.
+  The Fibonacci sequence and golden ratio is a spiral in nature when you connect the values together in the placement of its shape per square tile part, as seen in the diagram.

   <br /><br />